darko-marinov/Nondex-Gradle-Plugin/README.md

 # Nondex-Gradle-Plugin
-To use the plugin, add the following in your build.gradle:
+To use the plugin, add the following in your build.gradle(.kts):
 ## Groovy
 ```
 plugins {